 I crafted some pillowcases into produce and bulk bags which worked fine for me for years.

-Buying local will have a significant effect on your carbon footprint but will also cut down on your trash.
+Buying local will significantly affect your carbon footprint but will also cut down on your trash.
 Furthermore, it will allow you to put wet products such as meat, butter, and oil into reusable glass mason jars.

 This will save on packaging and keep them fresh for the short journey home.

-Shopping local is not only good for the planet but it’s also good for the soul.
+Shopping locally is not only good for the planet, but it’s also good for the soul.
 Two-way interaction and warm relationships can be built between you and the trader.

 Buying your products package free not only cuts down on cardboard and plastic waste but is actually 15% cheaper.
-This is because loose products are exempt from any packaging tax so you can eat healthier and save money too.
+This is because loose products are exempt from any packaging tax, so you can eat healthier and save money.